CyberAgentGameEntertainment/UnityPerformanceTuningBible/README_EN.md

 Instead, we have decided to leave the translation to individual users.

 However, in the interest of improving translation service quality, we have explored the possibility of using such services to provide a translated version.
-As a result, we have found that we can provide the original text in Re:View Format, along with future updates, using DeepL.
+As a result, we have found that we can provide the original text in Re:VIEW Format, along with future updates, using DeepL.

 Please note that only English is currently supported as a target language for translation.